 Loaded with sweet fresh floral scents and red, candied fruit aromas on the nose, the 2011 V. Sattui Gamay Rouge offers plenty of variety to please the nose, palate and plate.
 The flavor profile reveals sweet strawberry, Bing cherry and bright acidity all wrapped up in a balanced, semi-sweet finish.

-This dry rosé from Sout Africa is a delicious blend of rose oil and ripe red fruit on the nose.
+This Cabernet Sauvignon-inspired dry rosé from South Africa is a delicious blend of rose oil and ripe red fruit on the nose.
 The palate profile steers decidedly towards strawberry and raspberry with a touch of white pepper spice mid-palate.
 The result is a bright pink wine with a tantalizing combination of fruit and acidity, which allows for unlimited food pairing combinations!

 Fresh.
 Rich.
 Elegant.
 Mumm Napa is one of those steady, eddie producers that delivers delicious, consistent, sparkling wine year in and year out at fair price points.
 Take the Mumm Napa Brut Rose - you'll find buckets of bubbles, juicy red fruit and plenty of pep on the palate.
 Expect loads of strawberry and ripe raspberry to make an early introduction, followed by the engaging encore of yeast-driven notes and sparkling layers of vanilla spice.
 With solid structure, fresh fruit, a steady stream of bubbles and the ability to partner with an impressive collection of ethnic cuisines.